marc-q/doctra/doc/doctra.md

 **Name** | **Description**
 -------- | ---------------
-filename_src | Filename of the source code. arg2 | Filename of the documentation.
+filename_src | Filename of the source code. filename_doc | Filename of the documentation.
 Parses a file containing source code and docstrings and writes a documentation in markdown to filename_doc.